BukGet/website/content/pages/docs/api3.md

 * All example output is mono-spaced
 * Query variables are placed after a question mark at the end of a URL.
 Example: "/3/?size=2"
 * Fields are represented based on how deep into the document they are with dot notation.
 This mimics how the queries are called.
-* The hostname used by all calls is: dev.bukget.org
+* The hostname used by all calls is: __api.bukget.org__
+* All API calls also support the callback query variable.
+If set it will return the data padded with the function name specified in the callback.

 ## API3 Reference